Updated April 26, 2025

 Dual control, also known as the two-person control principle, refers to a security measure that requires the involvement of two authorized individuals to complete a critical operation or access certain sensitive information.
 Essentially, it safeguards against unauthorized actions, preventing any single individual from having too much power or control.

 Implementing dual control involves assigning specific tasks or responsibilities to two individuals who must work together to complete them.
 This ensures that no single person can carry out a critical operation without the knowledge or involvement of another authorized person.
-The principle of dual control can be applied in various contexts, such as financial transactions, data access, or physical security measures.
+The dual control principle can be applied in various contexts, such as financial transactions, data access, or physical security measures.

 Defining Dual Control in a Security Context